-Important factors that could contribute to such differences are noted in "Financial condition and results of operations - I. Overview" below, in note 4 e) and note 11 of the notes to the consolidated financial statements (unaudited) included in this report, in note 22 of the notes to the consolidated financial statements included in our 2022 Form 20-F, as well as under "Risk Factors," "Business overview," "Operating and financial review and prospects," and elsewhere in that report.
+Important factors that could contribute to such differences are noted in the chapter "Economic report", section I. "Macroeconomic and sector-specific environment" below, in note 4 e) and note 11 included in this report and in note 22 of the notes to the consolidated financial statements as well as chapter "Risks and opportunities report", section "Risks" in the group management report of the Annual Report 2022.
 Additional factors can also be found under "Risk Factors" in our Information Statement/Prospectus dated June 6, 2023 (Registration No. 333-271081) that we issued in connection with the EGM held on July 14, 2023 to resolve the change of the Company's legal form from a partnership limited by shares (Kommanditgesellschaft auf Aktien - KGaA) into a German stock corporation (Aktiengesellschaft - AG) (the Conversion).
-Further information regarding our efforts to address various environmental, social and governance issues can be found within our Non-financial Group Report and furnishing this website address in this report, however, we do not intend to incorporate any content from our Non-financial Group Report or on our website should not be considered to be part of this report, except as expressly set forth herein.
+Further information regarding our efforts to address various environmental, social and governance issues can be found within our Non-financial Group Report available at www.freseniusmedicalcare.com/en/investors/investors-overview/.
+In referencing our Non-financial Group Report and furnishing this website address in this report, however, we do not intend to incorporate any content from our Non-financial Group Report or information on our website into this report, and any information in our Non-financial Group Report or information on our website into this report, except as expressly set forth herein.

-Our business is also subject to other risks and uncertainties that we describe from time to time in our periodic public filings which can be accessed at the U.S. Securities and Exchange Commission (SEC) website at www.sec.gov.
+Our business is also subject to other risks and uncertainties that we describe from time to time in our periodic public filings.
 Developments in any of these areas could cause our results to differ materially from the results that we or others have projected or may project.

-The actual accounting policies, the judgments made in the selection and application of these policies, as well as the sensitivities of reported results to changes in accounting policies, assumptions and estimates, are additional factors to be considered along with our interim financial statements and the discussion under "Results of operations, financial position and net assets" below.
-For a discussion of our critical accounting policies, see note 2 of the notes to the consolidated financial statements included in our 2022 Form 20-F.
+The actual accounting policies, the judgments made in the selection and application of these policies, as well as the sensitivities of reported results to changes in accounting policies, assumptions and estimates, are additional factors to be considered along with our interim financial statements and the discussion under "III.
+Results of operations, financial position and net assets" below.
+For a discussion of our critical accounting policies, see note 2 of the notes to the consolidated financial statements included in our Annual Report 2022.